MarioMatsas/offensive-text-detection/README.md

 ## Offensive-text-detection
 In this project I aim to show:
 1. How we can train a model that is able to accurately predict toxic texts as well as the spans of toxic parts in said text.
+(Code in `offensive_language.ipynb`)
 2. How such a model could be utilized for moderation, specificaly, for a discord moderation bot.
+(Code in `run-bot.py`)

 ### Data
 * **Toxicity detection**: For this task we used the dataset provided in the **jigsaw toxic comment classification challenge** on kaggle.
 The data was provided in train and test splits, thus I chose to not combine